 00:31:30 into the Show

-This Political Life: on the Eve of the American Election Finale with Dr. David Jackson
+On the Eve of the American Election Finale with Dr. David Jackson

 About Dr. David Jackson